hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

-* **Reporting to DOE or EPA Sponsored Programs.** Whether you are participating in Home Performance with ENERGY STAR, Low Income Weatherization, or as a EPA ENERGY STAR sponsor, HPXML can lower the cost and burden of data collection and reporting.
+* **Reporting to DOE or EPA Sponsored Programs.** Whether you are participating in Home Performance with ENERGY STAR, Low Income Weatherization, or as a EPA ENERGY STAR Partner, HPXML can lower the cost and burden of data collection and reporting.
 * **National Data Repositories.** Managed by federal agencies, trade ally associations, or other national organizations committed to the advancement of energy-efficiency investments, these repositories can organize data to track and quantify impacts of energy efficiency.
+[SEEMS LIKE WE ARE MISSING AN OPPORTUNITY TO HERE TO HIGHLIGHT BPD AND SEED]
 * **Coordination with Market Research.** National research efforts, whether lead by the Department of Energy, universities, industry organization, or private companies, have struggled to get consistent and reliable data from